actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 - In a production environment where static credentials can introduce critical risks like credential theft, insider threat, and long exposure windows, I would enable the Vault Database Secrets Engine and configure Vault to take ownership of the database root password.
 With this, Vault can generate a complex random password, store it internally, and overwrite the original used in init phase.
 This will eliminate any engineer or admin knowledge of the root password.
 It can only be accessed when necessary through Vault's API by an authenticated identity with explicit policy permission and access captured in audit logging.

 - I would also enable dynamic generation of short-lived database user credentials on request using Vault's dynamic roles.
-When the mariadb pod starts, ESO will request credentials from Vault, Vault will then connect to MariaDB and create a temporary user with time-to-live.
+When ESO syncs the ExternalSecret, it requests credentials from Vault, Vault connects to MariaDB and creates a temporary user with time-to-live, ESO will then write the credentials into a Kubernetes Secret so that MariaDB can consume.
 This will eliminate re-using of credentials and limit the attack window from a stolen token.

 **Network policy for ESO and Vault**